Bamford Grange: A Lost House in Adswood

 By the time of the 1934 map above, the bucolic charm of Bamford Grange had been somewhat lessened by the construction of the Superheater and Pipe Works with its travelling crane just across the road, and a housing estate on the fields of the former Adswood Hall Farm.
 The last farmers, the Lomax family, retained a small part near the Adswood Road railway bridge, which continued to trade until 2008.

-The Harroway family appear to have remained at Bamford Grange for a while, but the 1923 Kelly's directory, a publication not renoewed for its accuracy, contains two entries as below:
+The Harroway family appear to have remained at Bamford Grange for many years, although the 1923 Kelly's directory, a publication not renowned for its accuracy, mysteriously contains two entries as below:

-Harrower John, 34 Peal Moat rd.
-Heaton MoorWhat this means is far from clear: however, the 1934 directory has 'Jn.
-Harroway' at 34 Peel Moat Road, Heaton Moor.
-By the 1950s they had moved to 53 Haddon Road, Hazel Grove.
+Harrower John, 34 Peel Moat rd.
+Heaton MoorWhat this means is far from clear, perhaps they did live in Heaton Moor for a short while; a 1934 directory also has 'Jn.
+Harroway' at 34 Peel Moat Road, perhaps left in by mistake, but the 1939 register lists the family still at Bamford Grange.
+In 1953 they moved to 53 Haddon Road, Hazel Grove.
 John died in 1957, his widow Hilda lived until 1969.
-Their son Cecil died, aged 90, in Trearddur Bay, Anglesey, in 1995.

 119 Denmark Road, Manchester

 462 Wilbraham Road, Chorlton-cum-Hardy